-It is located at 8448 Church Road at Halls Ferry Road in
+It is located at 8448 Church Road at Halls Ferry Road in the Baden Neighborhood.

 The library takes its name from the neighborhood for which it resides.
 Baden became part of St. Louis in 1876.
 The name Baden likely came from the German city of the same name, since it was settled largely by German immigrants.
 Per the St. Louis City archive:

 Several versions exist as to how the name of Baden was chosen, but it is generally associated with the fact that Frederick Kraft, a pioneer settler in 1852, was born in Baden-Baden, Germany.
 Kraft, operator of a saloon, submitted Baden as the name for the first post office in 1860 and it was officially adopted when he became the postmaster.
 Kraft's saloon and general store at the southwest corner of Broadway and Bittner Street was called the "Six Mile House" due to its distance from St. Louis.
 It was the nucleus for the business district which later developed in the vicinity.
 An interesting sidelight about Baden is that there were several Indian mounds in the area in its earlier years.

 In earlier years residents of Baden obtained library books through a local store where books were deposited and returned for delivery to Central Library downtown.
 Efforts by the Baden public school groups resulted in the establishment of a branch library in an old mounted police station at 8316 North Broadway in 1928.
 The building was originally leased for $1 per month.
 Three community organizations: The Baden Business Men’s Association, Baden School Mother’s Club, and the Baden School Patron’s Association worked to obtain the branch in their community. (source)